 The Town is characterized by a high degree of institutional and service-oriented activity.
-The University of North Carolina at Chapel Hill and the University of North Carolina Hospitals and their associated service, teaching and research programs have a national reputation for excellence in educational and medical fields.
+The University and the UNC Hospitals and their associated service, teaching and research programs have a national reputation for excellence in educational and medical fields.
 The Town is also the place of residence for many technical, professional and executive personnel who work in the Research Triangle Park and the neighboring communities of Durham and Raleigh.

 The Triangle refers to an area located between three communities: the Town, the City of Durham and the City of Raleigh.
-Universities located in these communities include the University of North Carolina at Chapel Hill, Duke University in Durham, and North Carolina State University in Raleigh.
+Universities located in these communities include UNC, Duke University in Durham, and North Carolina State University in Raleigh.
 The proximity of these universities makes the Triangle area suited to many types of academic research and industrial activities.

-The Research Triangle Park, organized in 1959, is situated in the center of the triangle formed by the communities of Raleigh, Durham and Chapel Hill.
+The Research Triangle Park (the "Park"), organized in 1959, is situated in the center of the triangle formed by the communities of Raleigh, Durham and Chapel Hill.
 The Park encompasses over 7,000 acres of land set aside for research and research-oriented manufacturing.
 Since its founding, the Park and its surrounding areas have developed steadily.
-Presently located within the Park boundaries are approximately 250 research and development related organizations, employing about 55,000 people.
+Presently located within the Park boundaries are approximately 375 research and development related organizations, employing about 60,000 people.

 The Town adopted a comprehensive plan in 2012 aimed at increasing community engagement and facilitating commercial development in targeted areas.
 As part of the plan the Town initiated the Ephesus Fordham (Blue Hill) Area projects that included rezoning a historical underdeveloped area and making strategic public improvements to support redevelopment.
-In addition, the Town has approved several major mixed-use developments including Obey Creek, Glen Lennox and Carraway Village.
+In addition, the Town has approved several major mixed-use developments including Obey Creek, Glen Lennox, and Carraway Village.

 Through its participation in Launch Chapel Hill ("Launch"), a start-up accelerator located in Downtown Chapel Hill, the Town is investing in developing new and innovative businesses.
-Launch is a collaboration between the Town, Orange County, and the University of North Carolina that uses local resource partners and a network of mentors, most of whom work through the Center for Entrepreneurial Studies and UNC's Kenan-Flagler Business School.
-Since opening in 2013, 136 companies have participated in the program and Launch companies have raised more than \$38 million.
-Launch companies have created more than 1,000 jobs, 350 within Orange County (as of July 2020).
+Launch is a collaboration between the Town, Orange County, and the University that uses local resource partners and a network of mentors, most of whom work through the Center for Entrepreneurial Studies and UNC's Kenan-Flagler Business School.
+Since opening in 2013, 211 companies have participated in the program and Launch companies have raised more than \$122.2 million.
+Launch companies have created more than 4,010 jobs, 3,388 within Orange County (as of July 2024).